debrawolford/treat-your-pup/README.md

 1. Clicked on "Contact Us"
 2. Tried submitting the form empty but received an error message asking to fill in data.
 3. Tried to submit the form by filling in something other than an email address in the email form but received an error message asking me to put in a valid email address.
 4. Tried submitting form with all fields filled in correctly and received no error message.
+But nothing happened yet as the form will not actually be submitted.

 - Modal form: Same as contact form.